Skip to content

 Now you’re ready to wash.
 Hold the wig under cool, running water, making sure the water flows in the same direction as the hair—from the roots to the ends.
 Avoid dunking or soaking the wig in a basin, as this can cause tangling.
 Squeeze a small amount of sulfate-free shampoo into your hands and gently stroke it through the hair in a downward motion.
 Once you’ve cleansed the hair, rinse thoroughly under cool water until it runs clear.
 Gently squeeze out the excess water, but never twist or wring the wig, as this can damage the cap and the hair.

-Step 3: Condition to Restore Softness
+Step 3: Condition for Silky Softness

 After shampooing, it’s time to add moisture back with a good conditioner.
 Apply a small amount from the mid-shaft down to the ends of the hair.
 It’s very important to avoid applying conditioner to the base or cap of the wig.
 The conditioning agents can loosen the delicate knots that secure the hair to the cap, which could lead to shedding over time.
 Let the conditioner sit for one to two minutes before rinsing it out completely with cool, running water.
 You can find more helpful tips on our FAQ page.

-Step 4: Air-Dry Correctly on a Wig Stand
+Step 4: Air-Dry on a Wig Stand

 The final step is all about patience.
 After a final gentle squeeze to remove excess water, place your wig on a wig stand or a wig head to air-dry.
 This is the safest method, as it prevents stretching and helps the cap retain its proper shape.
 It also allows air to circulate freely through the hair and the cap for even drying.
 Never use a blow dryer on a wet wig unless you are an experienced stylist, as the direct heat can cause damage.
 Letting it air-dry naturally is the best way to protect the hair fibers and ensure your wig is ready for styling.

-Your Daily Wig Care Routine
+Simple Daily Habits for Wig Care

 Just like your own hair, your medical wig needs consistent care to stay beautiful.
 Creating a simple daily and weekly routine will protect your investment and keep your wig looking flawless for years to come.
 It doesn't have to be complicated—a few key habits make all the difference in maintaining its softness, shape, and shine.
 Think of it as a small ritual that ensures you feel confident and comfortable every time you wear it.